kilroy-code/rules/README.md

 That is, the code in a Rule (e.g., `return this.width * this.height`) defines how the system will compute the value of the property - unless your program assigns a different value.
 If you do assign a value, that value will be cached and used instead of the Rule's code.
 However, you can "reset" a Rule so that it goes back to using your program's code.
 This is done by assigning the Javascript value `undefined`.

-This simplifies the interaction in a complex exploratory systems.
+This simplifies the interaction in complex exploratory systems.
 The Rule defines the default behavior, and the application might show these computed values in an inspector.
 However, the application's inspector might allow the user to "override" the Rule and provide a value of their own, such as for _length_ in the example above.
 The inspector would then show the updated value for _area_.
 However, unlike a typical spreadsheet, you can bring back the Rule's formula code.

 By the way, there is nothing wrong with having a Rule that refers to an ordinary Javascript property -- i.e., one that is not rulified.
 However, a Rule that does so will _not_ be reset when that property is changed.
 Rules can only track other Rules -- _**they cannot track changes in ordinary properties**_.